 However, there are a couple other risks from anal sex that you should be aware of:

 - Rectal prolapse: This occurs when the rectum becomes unattached from the inside of your body and moves to the outside.
 In many cases, surgery might be required.
 Although this is not a typical risk, it can happen to those who have a lot of anal sex, use overly-large sex toys or are otherwise prone to such conditions.
-Source.
-Learn about butt plugs and how to choose the right one.
+Learn how to use butt plugs during sex and masturbation.

 - Colon perforation: If your partner’s penis or chosen sex toy is too big, you could do damage to your colon, which is located at the end of your rectal canal.
 This will likely hurt.
 Read this if you want to know what to do when sex is painful.